Aetherinox/csf-firewall/docs/docs/install/update/v1501-to-newer.md

 <br />

-You can also run a forced update, which installs the latest available version of CSF regardless of whether an update is detected.
-This command will overwrite the current installation files even if you’re already up to date.
+You can also run a forced update, which installs the latest version of CSF available regardless of whether an update is found.
+This command will overwrite the current installation files even if you already have the latest version.

 === ":aetherx-axs-square-terminal: Terminal"